openstack/ironic/doc/source/admin/secure-rbac.rst

 How Project Scoped Works
 ------------------------

-Ironic has two project use models where access is generally more delagative to an ``owner`` where access to a ``lessee`` is generally more utilitarian.
+Ironic has two project use models where access is generally more delegative to an ``owner`` where access to a ``lessee`` is generally more utilitarian.

 The purpose of an owner, is more to enable the System Operator to delegate